google-deepmind/reverb/README.md

 ### Tables

 A Reverb `Server` consists of one or more tables.
-A table hold items, and each item references one or more data elements.
+A table holds items, and each item references one or more data elements.
 Tables also define sample and removal [selection strategies](#item-selection-strategies), a maximum item capacity, and a [rate limiter](#rate-limiting).